beam-cloud/beta9/README.md

     memory=1024,
     entrypoint=["python3", "-m", "http.server", "8000"],
 )

 instance = pod.create()

 print("✨ Container hosted at:", instance.url)
 ```

 This single Python snippet launches a container, automatically load-balanced and exposed via HTTPS.

+> ## Relationship to Beam
+>
+> Beta9 is the open-source engine powering [Beam](https://beam.cloud), our fully-managed cloud platform.
+You can self-host Beta9 for free or choose managed cloud hosting through Beam.

 ## Contributing